GoTeamEpsilon/desktop.yml/README.md

 ![IMG](./screens.gif)

+TODO: "Sparkle Heart Start" Menu v v v
 ![IMG](./src/assets/snap-of-start-heart.png)

-The software is experimental and *VERY* unstable at this time.
+The software is experimental and *EXTREMELY* unstable/alpha at this time.
 System versions will be released alphabetically with ancient-greek inspired names.
 The first version will be called ["Antikythera"](https://en.wikipedia.org/wiki/Antikythera_mechanism).

 # User Personas

-TODO: Matthew to work with designer on branding each persona and what tooling and resources entail.
+TODO: Matthew to work with designer on branding each persona in a layperson format.
+Information should include what tooling and resources come with each persona.
 Current personas are:

 - General*
 - Gamer